SgtPain/ping/README.md

 this is a java programm that looks through all your TextChannels and sends the pings you get to a TextChannel you decide

+## Warning
+this uses a discord selfbot, which is not allowed by the devs. please make sure to use a private server!
 ## Dependencies
 AntiStealthPing comes with all dependencies and only needs Java 8